 - Orders from the U.S. Government (civilian or military) showing the time outside the U.S. was on official government business.

-If you fall in one of the above categories, we encourage you first to consult with your air-carrier prior to applying for a boarding foil and/or pay for Form I-131-A, otherwise you may apply as per below.
+If you fall in one of the above categories, we encourage you first to consult with your air-carrier prior to applying for a boarding foil and/or pay the non-refundable fee for Form I-131A, Application for Travel Document (Carrier Documentation).

 To apply for the boarding foil: